diegom4riano/hardware-fun/README.md

     nfc-pool

 And bring the tag closer to the PN532 module just for a moment.
-If everything is right than the following information will appear:
+If everything is right then the following information will appear:

     nfc-poll uses libnfc 1.7.1
     NFC reader: pn532_uart:/dev/ttyUSB0 opened